puppet agent Man Page

 'tags' allows you to specify what portions of a configuration you want to apply.
 Puppet elements are tagged with all of the class or definition names that contain them, and you can use the 'tags' flag to specify one of these names, causing only configuration elements contained within that class or definition to be applied.
 This is very useful when you are testing new configurations -- for instance, if you are just starting to manage 'ntpd', you would put all of the new elements into an 'ntpd' class, and call puppet with '--tags ntpd', which would only apply that small portion of the configuration during your testing, rather than applying the whole thing.

 'fingerprint' is a one-time flag.
 In this mode 'puppet agent' will run once and display on the console (and in the log) the current certificate (or certificate request) fingerprint.
 Providing the '--digest' option allows to use a different digest algorithm to generate the fingerprint.
 The main use is to verify that before signing a certificate request on the master, the certificate request the master received is the same as the one the client sent (to prevent against man-in-the-middle attacks when signing certificates).

-Note that any Puppet setting that's valid in the configuration file is also a valid long argument.
-For example, 'server' is a valid setting, so you can specify '--server servername' as an argument.
-Boolean settings translate into '--setting' and '--no-setting' pairs.
+Note that any configuration parameter that's valid in the configuration file is also a valid long argument.
+For example, 'server' is a valid configuration parameter, so you can specify '--server servername' as an argument.

-See the configuration file documentation at http://docs.puppetlabs.com/puppet/latest/reference/configuration.html for the full list of acceptable settings.
-A commented list of all settings can also be generated by running puppet agent with '--genconfig'.
+See the configuration file documentation at http://docs.puppetlabs.com/puppet/latest/reference/configuration.html for the full list of acceptable parameters.
+A commented list of all configuration options can also be generated by running puppet agent with '--genconfig'.